kanenorman/iterative-methods/README.md

 ## Conclusion

-This project highlights the effectiveness of iterative methods in solving PDEs.
+This repository highlights the effectiveness of iterative methods in solving PDEs.
 It emphasizes the need for selecting suitable numerical approaches for precise and efficient problem-solving in various scientific and engineering applications.